 Yes!
-DTA is mandated by federal law to ask all SNAP and cash assistance household members who are over age 17 and U.S. citizens if they wish to register to vote for any federal elections. section 20506 of Title 52.
-Massachusetts state law also allows 16 and 17 year olds to pre-register to vote, M.G.L.
+DTA is mandated by federal law to ask all SNAP and cash assistance household members who are over age 17 and U.S. citizens if they wish to register to vote for any federal elections. ( Massachusetts state law also allows 16 and 17 year olds to pre-register to vote, M.G.L.
 51 §42.
 Here’s what you should know:

-Voter registration is optional.
-DTA will not deny or close your SNAP case if you choose not to complete a Voter Registration Form.
+Important: Voter registration is optional.
+DTA will not deny or close your SNAP case if you choose to not fill out a Voter Registration Form.

-If you have a current MA state ID or driver's license, you can also register to vote online, or get forms mailed to you from the Massachusetts Secretary of State.
+If you have a current MA state ID or driver's license, you can also register to vote online, or get forms mailed to you.
 Go to the Secretary of State’s Register to Vote webpage for more information on how to register.

 Homeless individuals using the voter registration form can use the map on the form to indicate a location for voting purposes if they do not have a "conventional" address.